FarronF/limerick-council-meetings/meetings/2021/12/14-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 19th October 2021.md

 for and if e-bikes would be included in the scheme.
 She agrees that competition is good and

-needs to be done in conjunction with the Council’s Park and Ride.--- 4
+needs to be done in conjunction with the Council’s Park and Ride.
+---
+4

 Cllr.
 Butler added that there is a great need to have bike access for the UL campus to city centre